aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

 ## Generate Todo Model class

-To generate the Todo model, run:
+To generate the `Todo` model, change directories to your project folder and **execute the command**:

 ```bash
 amplify codegen models